jiamiwen/jiamiwen.github.io/_pages/about.md

     <div style="flex:0 0 70%; min-width:300px;">

       <p>
-        In Dec 2025, I concluded my Ph.D. in Cyber Security at
+        In Dec 2025, I completed my Ph.D. in Cyber Security at
         <a href="https://whu.edu.cn/">Wuhan University</a>,
         grateful to have
         <a href="https://mp.weixin.qq.com/s/4kCLRNMGecIvbeKZmOR_RQ">Huanguo Zhang</a>